danielsobrado/CCDAK-Exam-Questions/CLI/Questions1.md

 **Explanation:**
 When you run the `kafka-console-consumer` CLI tool with the `--from-beginning` option, it starts consuming messages from the earliest available offset in the assigned partitions.

-By default, when a consumer starts consuming from a topic, it begins from the latest offset, which means it will only receive new messages that are produced after the consumer started.
+- B. default, when a consumer starts consuming from a topic, it begins from the latest offset, which means it will only receive new messages that are produced after the consumer started.
 However, when you specify the `--from-beginning` option, the consumer will seek to the earliest available offset in each assigned partition and start consuming messages from there.

 This option is useful when you want to consume all the messages in a topic, including the older messages that were produced before the consumer started.
 It allows you to process the entire history of messages in the topic.